pankajkgarg/book-distiller-aistudio/app-dev-prompt-history.md

 * Show metadata information like prompt consumed, cache tokens, error code, error message etc (all this metadata returnied in gemini response) in trace

+* The code fails outside the aistudio env.
+It shows this error in trace "Distillation failed: process is not defined.
+Process paused."
+I don't see any api calls from the web app.
+What is wrong?
+App is also not providing any option to provide api key